 The location of your mason bee house is very important.
-It is relevant even when you have purchased mason bees.
 A good location will attract mason bees quickly.
 It also keeps the colony protected in some ways.
 A good location should be where water cannot reach the mason bee nest.
 It should also allow for sunlight to reach the nest at some times, especially in the mornings.
 The location of your nest should not be too windy or cold in winter.

 Pests, Predators and Diseases